Support for Young Carers

 If a young carer needs support, the local council will explain what help they can give.
 This support can be different depending on where you live but may include:

-• Emotional Support: Counseling and drop-in sessions
+• Emotional Support: Counselling and drop-in sessions

 • Activities: Opportunities to join activities with other young carers